NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 The goal here is to run the throughput test corresponding to Table 3 of the paper.
 Specifically, we will do the following steps in order:
-1. We will change the speed of all links to 10G (figure above).
+1. We will change the speed of all links to 10G (topology diagram above).
 This will allow a single TCP sender to easily saturate the entire link speed.
-2. We will enable packet dropping on link 3 (figure above) with a loss rate of 10<sup>-3<sup>.
+2. We will enable packet dropping on link 3 (topology diagram above) with a loss rate of 10<sup>-3</sup>.
 3. We will then run 3 throughput experiments: (i) without any protection on the link, (ii) enabling LinkGuardian on the link, (iii) enabling LinkGuardianNB on the link.
 We will run each experiment for 70s with CUBIC as the congestion